interdiscipline/lockup/README.md

 _“…what’s the codeword?”_

-(currently used in production with Rails 3.X and Rails 4.X)
+(currently used in production with Rails 3.X, Rails 4.X, and Rails 5.X)

 [Demos and more information.](http://lockupgem.com)